Swimming at the 2026 CANUSA Games – Flint, Michigan | August 7th to 9th

-The 2025 CANUSA Games will feature an exciting Swimming competition from August 8th to 10th in Hamilton, Ontario.
+The 2026 CANUSA Games will feature an exciting Swimming competition from August 7th to 9th in Flint, Michigan.
 Athletes from Hamilton and Flint, Michigan, will come together to showcase their swimming skills and compete in a series of races, promoting both sportsmanship and friendship.
+Age groups include: (8 – 10), (11 – 12), (13 – 14), (15 – 17).

-The Swimming competition will take place at the Jimmy Thompson Memorial Pool in Hamilton, offering athletes the chance to compete in various race distances and styles.
-This event is not a full tournament but will feature multiple races as part of the 2025 CANUSA Games schedule.
+The Swimming competition will take place at a local pool facility in Flint, offering athletes the chance to compete in various race distances and styles.
+This event is not a full tournament but will feature multiple races as part of the 2026 CANUSA Games schedule.

-While tryouts and practices are free, there will be a registration fee for the 2025 CANUSA Games once teams are finalized.
+While tryouts and practices are free, there will be a registration fee for the 2026 CANUSA Games once teams are finalized.
 If an athlete is unable to pay the registration fee, CANUSA offers scholarships and support to ensure that financial barriers do not prevent participation.
-Information on how to apply for financial assistance will be available soon.
+Information on how to apply for financial assistance will be available in 2026.

-As Hamilton is the host city for the 2025 CANUSA Games, all Hamilton families are required to billet a Flint athlete for the duration of the event.
+As Flint is the host city for the 2026 CANUSA Games, all Flint families are required to billet a Hamilton athlete for the duration of the event.
 Billeting plays a crucial role in reducing costs and fostering meaningful connections between athletes from both cities.

-The 2025 CANUSA Games in Hamilton will provide Swimming athletes with a fantastic opportunity to compete, build friendships, and create lasting memories.
+The 2026 CANUSA Games in Flint will provide Swimming athletes with a fantastic opportunity to compete, build friendships, and create lasting memories.
 We look forward to seeing you in the pool!

 Email: swimmike1@hotmail.com